“To have another language to possess a second soul.”

 I made up the name “the sink or swim” method for people who learn a language independently without the benefit of classes.

 It does work.
 You know a lot of vocabulary and gradually find ways to string the words together so that people understand.
 Generally, you learn just enough grammar vicariously so that people can know what you are saying most of the time.
 Most people learn a foreign language this way.
 (In fact, creole languages developed because many people from different countries had to figure out how to communicate somehow).

 I learned most French and Russian with the “sink or swim” method.
 I could not communicate with Nina and her family in English, so I learned Russian.
 Nor could I have talked to Claudette unless I learned French.
 (Note: It was easier for me to know with the ¨sink or swim¨ method than most people.
 I had some classes beforehand and had a lot of experience learning languages before I met Nina and Claudette).

 The best method for most students (and me, too) is the eclectic approach.
 The eclectic approach mixes these methodologies (though it relies more on the natural approach than any other method).

-The best teachers know all the methods and use the optimum method for their students’ (or students’) needs, interests, and capabilities.
+The best teachers know all the methods and use the optimum strategy for their students (or students’) needs, interests, and capabilities.

-I have been blessed to see how each of these methods functions firsthand.
-I have also used bits and pieces of each method when I have tutored students.
-My polyglot method is based on the eclectic approach.
-I will add, however, a lot of discussion of the cultural context of communication that is not typically covered in a language class.
-(Often, you can say a sentence perfectly in a foreign language and then find out the listeners heard something else because they are not as direct as or are more direct than in English).
+Fifty Plus Nomad’s Polyglot Method comes from the eclectic approach.
+I have seen how each method functions firsthand and used bits and pieces of each technique when tutoring students.
+I will add, however, a lot of discussion of the cultural context of communication that is not part of most language classes.
 It is valuable for students to learn a bit about the history and culture of countries that speak the language.
+(Often, you can say a sentence in a foreign language and then find out the listeners heard something else because they are not as direct as or more explicit than in English).

-Want me to help you learn Spanish or English using the polyglot (eclectic) approach?
-Check out my language classes.
+Do you want me to help you learn Spanish or English using the polyglot (eclectic) approach?
+Check out, my language classes.